 How to make sweet potato scallop

-Sweet Potatoes and onions are baked in a garlic and rosemary infused coconut broth to a creamy, delicious perfection in this delightful side dish.
+Sweet Potatoes and onions are baked in a garlic and rosemary-infused coconut broth to creamy, delicious perfection in this delightful side dish.

 In a saucepan, over medium heat combine coconut milk, rosemary, garlic, thyme., salt & pepper.
 Bring to a boil, whisking.